DrewThomasson/Derme---Cosmetic-Wellness-Platform/README.md

 ---

 ## Problem Statement
+One of our team members, Drew Thomasson, frequently experiences skin reactions and has spent considerable time and money consulting multiple dermatologists to identify the causes.
+This challenge inspired our team to develop a solution that simplifies tracking symptoms and identifying potential skin irritants for individuals facing similar issues.

-Consumers with sensitive skin and allergies face a significant challenge in identifying potential irritants within the complex ingredient lists of cosmetic and skincare products.
-This difficulty creates a barrier for individuals wishing to safely purchase new products and makes it hard to provide accurate information to dermatologists when trying to diagnose the source of an adverse reaction.
+Consumers with sensitive skin or allergies struggle to identify harmful ingredients within the often complex and technical ingredient lists of cosmetic and skincare products.
+This difficulty not only creates anxiety when purchasing new products but also makes it challenging to provide dermatologists with accurate information for diagnosing adverse skin reactions.

-The process of tracking ingredients, cross-referencing them with known allergens, and correlating them to specific skin reactions is manually intensive and often unreliable.
-This leaves users feeling frustrated and disempowered, turning the proactive management of their skin health into a constant struggle.
-Derme aims to solve this by providing a centralized, intelligent platform to simplify ingredient analysis and allergy management.
+Currently, tracking ingredients, cross-referencing them with known allergens, and linking them to specific skin symptoms is a tedious and error-prone process.
+As a result, users often feel frustrated and powerless in managing their skin health.

-Our project was founded by our allergy ridden friend Drew.
+**Derme** aims to address this problem by providing a centralized, intelligent platform that streamlines ingredient analysis, symptom tracking, and allergy management—empowering users to make safer and more informed skincare decisions.

 ---

 ## Core System Goals